campusdomar/PumukitImportBundle/Resources/doc/InstallationGuide.md

 Installation Guide
 ==================

-*This page is updated to the PuMuKIT-import-bundle 2.0.x and to the PuMuKIT 2.4.0 or higher*
+*This page is updated to the pumukit-import-bundle 2.0.x and to the PuMuKIT 2.4.0 or higher*

 Before installing any bundle is necessary to login to your GitHub account.
 You have different ways of doing it.
 We recommend to use: